AstaJoks/space-quiz/README.md

 *Project Goal - Accurately keep track of and display the user’s score clearly at the end of the quiz.*

  - Once the user reaches the end of the quiz, he/she is congratulated and told their final score.
+ - A message appears informing them that the results worksheet is being updated and the user will be able to see the High Score Table

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1681687421/final_score_q6bex7.png" width="800px" height="auto"  alt="Final Score"></p>